EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/10-Run-Application.md

     We use Arize Phoenix to monitor and gain observability into the workflows and agents, helping you track and debug application behavior effectively.

-    !!! danger "**Important:** Starting the **Arize Phoenix** container is required before running backend apps locally.
+    !!! note "**Important:** Starting the **Arize Phoenix** container is required before running backend apps locally.
 (In devcontainers, this starts automatically—see below.)"

     The `Dockerfile` for Arize Phoenix used in this project is very simple.
 It is based directly on the official Arize Phoenix base image and exposes the required ports for the service: